-One of 2017’s most-ubiquitous buzzwords, mindfulness, is worth a closer look in 2018 as we round out January’s New Year series.
-If you didn’t hear about mindfulness last year, you must have been on media sabbatical.
+One of last year’s most-ubiquitous buzzwords, mindfulness, is worth a closer look we finish up January’s New Year series.
+If you didn’t hear about mindfulness on a weekly basis last year, you must have been on media sabbatical.
 (Or, maybe, you were off the grid, actually being mindful!?)

 What is mindfulness?